Statement of Compliance with the QCA Corporate Governance Code

-The Strategic Report section of our annual Report and Accounts for the year to 31st December 2017 (see Annual Reports) explains the Group’s business model and strategy, including the key risks in execution and how we address those risks.
+The Strategic Report section of our Annual Reports explains the Group’s business model and strategy, including the key risks in execution and how we address those risks.

 Our business model is designed to promote long-term profitable growth and cash generation.
 Our progressive dividend policy and total shareholder return over the last five years are also indicators of long-term value for our shareholders.

 The Group’s growth strategy incorporates organic growth and market share gains together with expansion through acquisitions.